 The ROBIN approach to seed selection is essentially tied to the concept of avoiding outliers as seeds.
 For this ROBIN first computes the degree to which a point is an outlier, which in turn must consider the local density of the neighboring points.
 Outliers are those points whose density is very different compared to neighbor densities.
 In essence the local outlier measure automatically takes into account variable density regions and variable size clusters.
-The key aim here is to not have to compute the outlier measure for each point in the dataset, which would yield a worst case $O(n^2)$ method, but rather the challenge is in keeping the complexity linear in n.
+The key aim here is to avoid the computation of outlier measure for each point in the dataset, which would yield a worst case $O(n^2)$ method, but rather the challenge is in keeping the complexity very close to linear in n.